phalcon-orphanage/docs/en/reference/views.rst

     }

-The `PHP alternative site`_ is a example of implementing the caching of fragments.
+The `PHP alternative site`_ is an example of implementing the caching of fragments.

 Disabling the view
 ------------------